Infrared spectroscopy: Other methods in molecular vibrational spectroscopy

 Infrared spectroscopy is not the only method of studying molecular vibrational spectra.
 Raman spectroscopy involves an inelastic scattering process in which only part of the energy of an incident photon is absorbed by the molecule, and the remaining part is scattered and detected.
 The energy difference corresponds to absorbed vibrational energy.

 The selection rules for infrared and for Raman spectroscopy are different at least for some molecular symmetries, so that the two methods are complementary in that they observe vibrations of different symmetries.

 Another method is electron energy loss spectroscopy (EELS), in which the energy absorbed is provided by an inelastically scattered electron rather than a photon.
 This method is useful for studying vibrations of molecules adsorbed on a solid surface.

 Recently, high-resolution EELS (HREELS) has emerged as a technique for performing vibrational spectroscopy in a transmission electron microscope (TEM).
 In combination with the high spatial resolution of the TEM, unprecedented experiments have been performed, such as nano-scale temperature measurements, mapping of isotopically labeled molecules, mapping of phonon modes in position- and momentum-space, vibrational surface and bulk mode mapping on nanocubes, and investigations of polariton modes in van der Waals crystals.

 Analysis of vibrational modes that are IR-inactive but appear in inelastic neutron scattering is also possible at high spatial resolution using EELS.
+In 2025, vibrational EELS was further extended to probe magnetic excitations (magnons) inside antiferromagnetic nanocrystals, achieving both nanometer spatial and millielectronvolt energy resolution.
 Although the spatial resolution of HREELs is very high, the bands are extremely broad compared to other techniques.

+Another emerging method is optical force spectroscopy (OFS), which enables indirect mid-infrared vibrational spectroscopy by detecting the resonant optical forces acting on micro- and nanoparticles.
+Instead of recording absorption or scattering directly, OFS reconstructs vibrational spectra from force changes measured under a tunable mid-IR laser.
+Applications include label-free separation of particles based on vibrational signatures, reconstruction of mid-IR spectra at the single-particle level, and optical force chromatography of micro- nanospheres with specific functional groups.